Elojah/trax/README.md

 TODO:

-- Populate Entity page
+- Change list DTO with Self -> Change to SQL queries (use EntityID for roles and user)
+- Change & fix front
-  - Add listUser + UpdateEntity
+- Add Create & Update on everything